- Applicants for financial aid must be a U.S. citizen, permanent resident, or other eligible non-citizen,

 Required Appeal Documents

-- Attach an appeal letter to the SAP Student Appeal Cover Form.
+- Attach an appeal letter to the SAP Student Appeal Form 2017-18

-- Submit the SAP Advisor Form.
-It is your responsibility to meet with your advisor and give them this form.
+- Submit the SAP Advisor Form 2017-18.
+It is your responsibility to meet with your advisor and give them this form for completion.
+If your advisor is unavailable to meet with you, please use Cross College Advising Services or meet with your Dean.

 Check out deadlines for receiving financial aid, which includes submitting SAP appeal documents.
 We will notify you of the results of your appeal within 2-4 weeks of the receipt of BOTH student and advisor forms.